 The Division of Berlin

-After the end of World War II, Berlin was divided into four sectors controlled by the victorious Allied powers: the United States, the Soviet Union, France, and the United Kingdom.
-The Soviet sector became East Berlin and the three western sectors united to form West Berlin.
-The division was marked by the construction of the Berlin Wall in 1961, separating East and West Berlin physically and politically.
+After the end of World War II, Berlin was divided into four sectors controlled by the victorious Allied powers: these countries include United States, the Soviet Union, France and the United Kingdom.
+The Soviet sector was East Berlin and the three western sectors combined to form the West Berlin.
+The division was shattered by the construction of the Berlin Wall 1961, that physically and politically shared the city into two halves: East and West Berlin.

 The Location of Mitte